top of page

 San Jose, California

-This statue is life-size.
+This statue is larger than life-size.
 It's clear there was a crown (probably at least Hathor/Isis) that was broken off.
 It's a very Egyptian-styled design: appropriate stance, sheer body-hugging dress, ankh in right hand (absent), wig, ... and the triple-uraeus of Cleopatra VII.

 IMHO the body is more "mature" than the Hermitage one.
 Possibly a later carving, particularly with respect to the clear evidence of a crown that's been broken off.
 Maybe it comes from Marc Antony time ... after the twins.